BICENTENNIAL TRIBUTE

 K(is inspired): Well - there are some pies left, Mr. Kinnaird - and oysters for you, Reverend Hodgson

-H: Well done, Kitty! wheel them out at your leisure - off you trot - chop chop! (leers to lads) - prime article that, my friends - certainly knows the obligations of hospitality
+H: Well done, Kitty! go on - off you trot! chop chop! (leers to lads) - prime article that, my friends - certainly knows the obligations of hospitality

-B: Aye, a dashed handsome and buxom young termagant she is, Hogdson (sighs, sleepily) - each glance my tender breast invades, and robs my wounded soul of rest (snores)
+B(sleepily): Aye, a dashed handsome and buxom young termagant she is, Hogdson, each glance my tender breast invades and robs my wounded soul of rest (snores)

 The girls plan and plot in the pantry